elaine84/ds-edu-tour/README.md

-## A guided tour of UC Berkeley's data science education program
+## A guided tour of Jupyter in UC Berkeley's data science education program

 * This document compiles information distributed across many web pages and GitHub repositories involved in running a live suite of data science courses.
 * These valuable resources -- designed for and by UC Berkeley students, instructors, and others supporting classes at Berkeley -- are publicly available.